vikejs/vike/README.md

  - Route Functions

 You can choose between two routing strategy:
- - Server-side Routing (for a simpler architecture)
+ - Server-side Routing (for simpler architecture)
  - Client-side Routing (for faster and animated page transitions)

-Regardless of what routing strategy you choose, you define your pages' URL with Filesystem Routing, Route Strings, and Route Functions.
+Regardless of the routing strategy, your pages' route are defined by Filesystem Routing, Route Strings, and Route Functions.

-Alaternatively (in complete replacement or in combination), you can use Vue Router and React Router as shown in [/examples/vue-router/](/examples/vue-router/) and [/examples/react-router/](/examples/react-router/).
+You can also use a routing library such as Vue Router and React Router (in complete replacement or in combination).
+For example: [/examples/vue-router/](/examples/vue-router/) and [/examples/react-router/](/examples/react-router/).

  - [Filesystem Routing VS Route Strings VS Route Functions](#filesystem-routing-vs-route-strings-vs-route-functions)
  - [Server-side Routing VS Client-side Routing](#server-side-routing-vs-client-side-routing)

 ### Filesystem Routing VS Route Strings VS Route Functions

-If a page doesn't have a `.page.route.js` file then it's routed based on its filesystem location.
+If a page doesn't have a `.page.route.js` file then `vite-plugin-ssr` uses Filesystem Routing:

 ```
 FILESYSTEM                  URL